vevuo/patterns/README.md

 # Patterns

-- A collection simple examples using different design patterns.
+- A collection of simple examples (in Python) using different design patterns.
 - Etc